Last American Rock Stars

 Last American Rock Stars is the debut studio album by American hip hop duo L.A.R.S., which consists of Detroit-based rappers Bizarre (of D12) and King Gordy (of the Fat Killahz).
 It was released on February 16, 2018, through Majik Ninja Entertainment.
 It features guest appearances from Boobie Trapp, Fury, G-Mo Skee, Trizz, Twista, and Twiztid.
-The album debuted at number six on the US Billboard Heatseekers Albums.
+The album debuted at number six on the Billboard Heatseekers Albums chart in the US.

 Music videos for "Suicide" and "Lit" were directed by Nick Margetic.